-Additionally, if your blood is Rh negative, you’ll have an antibody screen and a Rhogam injection around this time.
+Additionally, if your blood is Rh-negative, you’ll have an antibody screen and a Rhogam injection around this time.
 We also recommend patients receive the Tdap booster around 28 weeks according to the recommendations from the American College of Obstetricians and Gynecologists (ACOG).

-Are you ready to find out more about helping your growing baby to get the best possible start in life?
+Are you ready to find out more about helping your growing baby get the best possible start in life?
 Call Physicians for Women or request an appointment online.